HeadspringLabs/hsbot-monopoly-board/README.md

-Monopoly Board
+#Monopoly Board
 ==============

-Next.js app to visually render the current monopoly board state.
+Node/React/Express app to visually render the current monopoly board state.
 Polls once a minute to update the board.

 ## Development Setup